-24. Do individuals need to pick up a PCR self-collection kit and drop it off at the same pharmacy?
+23. Do individuals need to pick up a PCR self-collection kit and drop it off at the same pharmacy?

-It is recommended that patients drop off self-collection kits (including OLIS Digital Self Collection Kits) at the same pharmacy where they were pick up.
-However, in circumstances where this is not possible, individuals may pick up a PCR self-collection kit (including OLIS Digital Self-Collection Kit) and drop off the self-collected specimen at a different participating pharmacy.
+It is recommended that patients drop off self-collection kits at the same pharmacy where they were picked up.
+However, in circumstances where this is not possible, individuals may pick up a PCR self-collection kit and drop off the self-collected specimen at a different participating pharmacy.
 However, pharmacies cannot bill a Specimen Handling Fee unless a self-collected specimen is dropped off at their pharmacy and is made ready for transportation to the designated processing laboratory.
 Pharmacies are encouraged to follow up with individuals after dispensing PCR self-collection kits to have them drop off their self-collected specimens at the same pharmacy.

-25. Do individuals need to make an appointment to pick up a PCR self-collection kit or drop off a self-collected specimen at a pharmacy?
+24. Do individuals need to make an appointment to pick up a PCR self-collection kit or drop off a self-collected specimen at a pharmacy?

 Appointments are required for in-store services, such as specimen collection or In-store point-of-care PCR testing.
-Walk-ins are permitted for self-collection testing services, including OLIS Digital Self-Collection pick-up and drop-off.
+Walk-ins are permitted for self-collection testing services, pick-up and drop-off.

-26. What do I need to do when I receive a self-collected specimen?
+25. What do I need to do when I receive a self-collected specimen?

 Drop-off locations must validate the specimen collection time to ensure it is within acceptable testing time frame.
 They must also ensure the specimen is labelled and legible with the required patient identification information.
 The specimen tube must be sealed properly and in a biohazard bag to prevent leaking.
-For OLIS Digital Self-Collection kits, the pharmacy must also confirm the patient completed the registration and QR code is scanned to link the kit with drop-off location, ordering clinician and performing lab.
-If a specimen does not meet the specimen quality control check checks conducted by the pharmacist, the specimen must be rejected, and the individual must be asked to be retested (either in store or by using another PCR self-collection kit).